-The scientific breakthroughs offering hope for 2023
+These scientific breakthroughs give us hope for 2023

 Diverting asteroids

-In the 1998 movie Armageddon, Bruce Willis and his band of roughneck oil drillers are sent into space by NASA to insert and detonate a nuclear bomb into an asteroid that is about to wipe out humankind.
+In the 1998 movie Armageddon, Bruce Willis and his band of roughneck oil drillers are sent into space by Nasa to insert and detonate a nuclear bomb into an asteroid that is about to wipe out humankind.

-Twenty four years later, the US space agency’s Double Asteroid Redirection Test (DART) team proved that deflecting an asteroid from its path was not only the stuff of Hollywood.
+Twenty-four years later, the US space agency’s Double Asteroid Redirection Test team proved that deflecting an asteroid from its path was not only the stuff of Hollywood.

-In September, NASA sent a spaceship smashing into a 525-foot-diameter asteroid Dimorphos at 14,000 miles (22,530kms) per hour, to find out whether it was possible to alter its trajectory.
+In September, Nasa sent a spaceship smashing into a 525ft-diameter asteroid Dimorphos at 14,000 miles (22,530kms) per hour, to find out whether it was possible to alter its trajectory.

 Dimorphos was not on a civilisation-threatening collision course with Earth, but rather orbiting around a larger asteroid, Didymos.

-Prior to the crash Dimorphos was circling its parent asteroid every 11 hours and 55 minutes, while afterwards its orbit was timed at 11 hours 23 minutes.
+Prior to the crash, Dimorphos was circling its parent asteroid every 11 hours and 55 minutes, while afterwards its orbit was timed at 11 hours 23 minutes.

-It marked the first time humanity had deliberately changed the “motion of a celestial object and the first full-scale demonstration of asteroid deflection technology,” NASA said in a press release.
+This marked the first time humanity had deliberately changed the “motion of a celestial object and the first full-scale demonstration of asteroid-deflection technology”, Nasa said.

-NASA Administrator Bill Nelson said that the mission showed NASA was preparing for “whatever the universe throws at us.”

-“All of us have a responsibility to protect our home planet.
-After all, it’s the only one we have,” he said.
+Nasa administrator Bill Nelson said that the mission showed his organisation was preparing for “whatever the universe throws at us”.
+Hea added: “All of us have a responsibility to protect our home planet.
+After all, it’s the only one we have.”

 The James Webb Telescope